Benitses Laopetra - painting

 Spianada (Esplanade) square and Liston

-The Esplanade is the central square of Corfu and a meeting place for residents and visitors, surrounded by the streets of Iroon Politecniou at the east and north, Eleftherias and Kapodistriou to the West and Akadimias Street in the South, and crossed in the middle by Dousmanis street.
+The Esplanade is the central square of Corfu and a meeting place for residents and visitors, surrounded by the streets of Iroon Politecniou to the east and north, Eleftherias and Kapodistriou to the west, and Akadimias Street in the South, and crossed in the middle by Dousmanis Street.

 In the square’s bandstand, there are often concerts and other events, especially during the summer.